 During Shawe’s life at Casina, he lost two wives and married his third spouse, Ann Bogle French.
 When he died in August 1816, he left Ann the use of the “mansion house at Dulwich Hill… which I have at great expense erected”, although apparently she wasn’t keen on remaining there as his widow.
 Shawe also had financial interests on a slave property in Jamaica with his former brother-in-law John Henry Deffell – sibling of his second wife Emily Deffell.

 Following Shawe’s death, he was buried down the hill at the Old Burial Ground in Dulwich Village.
 Consecrated in 1616, but closed to new burials in 1858, the Old Burial Ground contains many listed memorials and is permanently closed to visitors.
 Shawe is commemorated with a large stone tomb chest – the largest in the graveyard.
 Grade II listed in 1998, Shawe’s monument is incredibly grand, with drapery, pilasters Greek patterns and motifs, topped by a pedimented box.
-The enscription reads: ‘In memory of Richard Shawe Esq of Casina Dulwich, who departed this life on the 11th day of August 1815, aged 61 years.’
+The inscription reads: ‘In memory of Richard Shawe Esq of Casina Dulwich, who departed this life on the 11th day of August 1815, aged 61 years.’
 Two years later, the extensive contents of his wine cellars were put up for auction by his heirs, including 3,120 bottles of port, 2,890 bottles of Madeira wine, 180 bottles of champagne and Claret, among others.

 During the 19th century, tenants came and went from Casina House.
 The building was put up for sale in 1825, according to records at the Surrey History Centre.
 By 1835, the furnished Casina was put up for let by Winstanley and Sons in the City of London.
 Spanish monarch Joseph Bonaporte (1768-1844) – and brother to Napoleon – was rumoured to have stayed there at some point, according to research by the Dulwich Society.
 From 1839 for about 40 years, the building was leased by silk merchant William Stone and his son William Henry Stone.
 (See a Lambeth Archives photo of the house in 1880).
 By 1893, the house was home to a W.S.
 Gover.